leenathomas01/Stability-Before-Alignment/01-foundations/affordance-escalation-constraint.md

 AEC is grounded in a broader finding: systems fail when the rate of structural change exceeds the rate at which they can infer continuity.

 From the Learnability Boundary research: doubling discontinuity rate produces ~5x more instability than 90x model scaling produces stability.
-Capacity does not cross phase boundaries.
+Increasing capacity does not cross phase boundaries.
 Rate dominates.

 AEC formalizes this for affordance space: not "how capable" but "how fast capability is expanding relative to the system's ability to track it."